JBBernad/my-share/Bevica/Bevicaweb.md

 ## Create Payment

-Retrieve the properties and relationships of a Stock object for Business Central.
+Retrieve the properties and relationships of a Payment Journal object for Business Central.

 ### Http Request